by Andrea M. Darcy

 This said, research does point to the fact that creative people might be more prone to depression.

 [Are you suffering from depression or suicidal urges?
 Would you like to try talking to someone?
-Book a Skype or phone therapy appointment quickly and easily wherever you are in the world using our new platform, harleytherapy.com].
+Book online or phone therapy appointment quickly and easily wherever you are in the world using our new platform, harleytherapy.com].

 But does creativity cause depression?